guzzijones/coursera/kovriFFS.md

 #What
 Assist Kovri/anonimal on a consistent basis.
 * Provide support for Kovri bugs and coding needs.
 * Currently I am working on the proxy server fixes in Kovri.
-* Most of this work is already complete, testing is needed.
+Most of this work is already complete, testing is needed.
-* learn lmbd to apply lmdb into kovri for address book initially.
+* upcoming possibility: learn lmbd to apply lmdb into kovri for address book initially.

 #Who
 Guzzi

 ##PRs submitted
 * Monero: completed a change request to force the simple wallet password to be entered 2 times.
-* Kovri: implemented a temporary fix to return the correct error codes throughoutt the proxy server.
+* Kovri: implemented a temporary fix to return the correct error codes throughout the proxy server.
+* Kovri: Coverity fixes.

 #How
 ##Time
 I will be able to spend 10-15 hours per week working on kovri.
 The work will be divied out by anonimal.
+Initial Schedule:
+Tuesday   7-9
+Thursday  7-9
+Friday    7-9
+Saturday  1-4
+Sunday    1-?

 ##Reports
 Weekly reports will be submitted under this discussion on getmonero.org.
 This will allow me to take a week off when needed an possibly work harder during one week if needed.
-I will supply dates and durantion of the during that week every Sunday for the prior week.
+I will supply dates and duration of the work every Sunday for the prior week.

 -----BEGIN PGP PUBLIC KEY BLOCK-----